 Your favourite things to do in Santorini

-If you haven’t been to Santorini, I hope that this article will help you plan your time there.
+If you haven’t been to our famous island, I hope that this itinerary will help you plan your Santorini vacation.
 On the other hand, if you have already been there, what was your favourite thing to do?
 Let us know in the comments!